Hit Man (1972 film): Reception

 Hit Man earned an estimated $1.19 million in North American rentals in 1973.
 According to the January 1973 edition of Variety, the film was condemned by the National Legion of Decency, which stated that its "dizzying spectacle of raw sex and supergraphic violence would horrify the Marquis de Sade".
+Gene Siskel, for his part, described the film, in his Chicago Tribune review, as a ripoff of the 1971 film Get Carter, adding that while that film "had a gritty, nasty look that fits in nicely with the low-life mob members who populated it"[,] Hit Man looks like every other black-men-against-the-Italian-mob picture.
+The decor is subordinate to the racial slurs."

+Legacy

+The movie’s poster, along with Sweet Jesus, Preacherman, inspired the album cover art for Scaring the Hoes, a collaborative studio album between JPEGMafia and Danny Brown.